The Concept of Total Loss in Car Insurance – Decoded

 What is a total loss?

 Your vehicle can be deemed a total loss if the expected repair cost for your damaged vehicle exceeds 75% of the insured declared value.
-Here, the insured declared value or IDV is the approximate market value of your car.
+Here, the insured declared value, or IDV, is the approximate market value of your car.
 For example, if your car’s insured declared value or current market value is Rs.10 lakh and the cost for repair exceeds Rs.7.5 lakh, your vehicle will be declared a total loss.
 Theft of your car would also be considered a total loss.
 If the repair cost exceeds 100% of the insured declared value of the car, it is regarded as a constructive total loss. * Standard T&C Apply

 Insurance claim in total loss cases